fabiolnh/event-driven-architecture/README.md

 # EDA - Event Driven Architecture

 ## Events:
-- An event is something that happened in the past
+- An event is something that happened in the past (ex: "ride completed")
 - It leaves collateral effects (Ex: car door opened -> turn on the light inside)
 - It can work internally and externally in the software
 - Domain Events: a change in the application state / business logic.